JohnCashmore/Planetarion-Toolset/README.md

   * You may need to adjust `public/.htaccess` to fit with your environment
   * See `roles` table after install, you may need to add basic data
   * When a new database, settings table may need a tg_channels [] entry
+  * Use `UPDATE ships SET name = REPLACE(name, ' ', '')` when the round has stats which require spaces in the ship names.

 ## License